Start9Labs/documentation/source/support/faq.rst

 Yes.
 Start9 commits to serving each beta Embassy product released until the wild.
 We commit, to the best of our ability, to resolve any issue encountered with our provided hardware or software in a personalized matter until resolved.

 Do not hesitate to :ref:`contact`.
 We strive to also provide quality and available customer service upfront.

-.. warning:: Adding an SSH key voids the product warranty in totality.